-A Victorian style conservatory is one of the most popular types of conservatory.
+A Victorian-style conservatory is one of the most popular types of conservatory.
 It is quite popular because it suits all types of house styles.
 The look is captivating because of the exquisite rounded effect created by its corrugated roof and multi-faceted end wall.

-Edwardian conservatories create that classical feel of the Victorian conservatory, giving you more vacant space.
-It is ideal for those seeking an uncomplicated design of conservatory as it is created using symmetrical shapes.
+Edwardian conservatories create that classic feel of the Victorian conservatory, giving you more vacant space.
+It is ideal for those seeking an uncomplicated design of a conservatory as it is created using symmetrical shapes.

 A perfect addition to any modern house as the roof meets a gable end resulting in clean bold lines.
-The Edwardian Gable conservatory gives your home a grand appearance with the roof meeting in the middle creating a triangle like effect.
+The Edwardian Gable Conservatory gives your home a grand appearance with the roof meeting in the middle creating a triangle-like effect.
 It also enhances the bright atmosphere with the glass walls and roof allowing as much available light to shine through.

 Is your house restricted by height?
-The low pitched roof on the lean-to conservatory is a great choice for bungalows or other terraced properties.
+The low-pitched roof on the lean-to conservatory is a great choice for bungalows or other terraced properties.
 The sloped roof also allows rain to glide off it easily and gives it the appearance of leaning on the house.

-A combination of the above conservatories make these ideal to fit the size and shape of your property.
-Hence the name, there are 4 different designs to this type of conservatory.
+A combination of the above conservatories makes this ideal to fit the size and shape of your property.
+Hence the name, there are 4 different designs for this type of conservatory.
 The structure of this type of conservatory is designed to make a relaxed area for your home.

 An Orangery is a type of conservatory which is like an additional room to the house with solid walls and glass on the sides.
 The orangery was originally used in the 17th century for growing citrus trees, hence the name.
 Today, it can be used for more practical uses as lights can be also fitted to the ceiling.
-It is a more comfortable option if you are thinking to add space to your property.
+It is a more comfortable option if you are thinking of adding space to your property.

 Whichever type of conservatory you choose, a sense of grandeur will surely enter your home.